 - 14.01.
 Carrying a Concealed Weapon. - a.
 Offense.
 A person commits the offense of carrying a concealed weapon, if he knowingly carries concealed on or about his person a dangerous weapon unless he is lawfully authorized to carry by the Tribe such weapon. - b.
-Sentence.
+Penalty.
 A person convicted of carrying a concealed weapon may be sentenced to imprisonment for a period not to exceed one year, or a fine not to exceed five thousand dollars (\$5,000.00), or both. - c.
 Comment.
-It shall be an affirmative defense that the accused was in his own dwelling, or place of business, owned or operated by him, or on property owned or under his control at the time of the act of carrying. - 14.02.
-Unlawful Use of a Weapon. - a.
-Offense.
-A person commits the offense of unlawful use of a weapon, if:
+It shall be an affirmative defense that the accused was in his own dwelling, or place of business, owned or operated by him, or on property owned or under his control at the time of the act of carrying.

-- 1. he discharges a firearm within 400 yards of an occupied dwelling or in the proximity of any other building or vehicle so as to knowingly or recklessly endanger a person or property; or - 2. he carries a firearm while intoxicated; or - 3. he handles or uses a firearm or other weapon so as to knowingly or recklessly endanger the safety or another; or - 4. carries a firearm or other weapon with unlawful intent. - b.
-Sentence.
-A person convicted of unlawful use of a weapon may be sentenced to imprisonment for a period not to exceed one year, or a fine not to exceed five thousand dollars (\$5,000.00), or both.

-14.03.
-Dangerous Use of Explosives.
+14.02.
+Unlawful Use of a Weapon.

 - a.
 Offense.
-A person commits the offense of dangerous use of explosives, if with the intent to injure, intimidate or terrify another, or to damage another's property, he maliciously explodes, attempts to explode or places any explosive anywhere within the territorial jurisdiction of the Tribe. - b.
-Sentence. - 1.
-A person convicted of dangerous use of explosives may be sentenced to imprisonment for a period not to exceed one year, or a fine not to exceed five thousand dollars (\$5,000.00), or both. - 2.
+A person commits the offense of unlawful use of a weapon, if: - 1. he discharges a firearm within 400 yards of an occupied dwelling or in the proximity of any other building or vehicle so as to knowingly or recklessly endanger a person or property; or - 2. he carries a firearm while intoxicated; or - 3. he handles or uses a firearm or other weapon so as to knowingly or recklessly endanger the safety or another; or - 4. he carries a firearm or other weapon with unlawful intent; or - 5. he carries or uses a firearm or other weapon where prohibited by any other law. - b.
+Penalty.
+A person convicted of unlawful use of a weapon may be sentenced to imprisonment for a period not to exceed one year, or a fine not to exceed five thousand dollars (\$5,000.00), or both. - 14.03.
+Dangerous Use of Explosives. - a.
+Offense.
+A person commits the offense of dangerous use of explosives, if with the intent to injure, intimidate or terrify another, or to damage another's property, he maliciously explodes, attempts to explode or places any explosive anywhere within the territorial jurisdiction of the Tribe.

+- 1. A person convicted of dangerous use of explosives may be sentenced to imprisonment for a period not to exceed one year, or a fine not to exceed five thousand dollars (\$5,000.00), or both. - 2.
 In addition to, or in lieu of, the punishment provided in sub.
 (1), the Tribal Court may order the offender to pay to the injured party the costs of any property damaged by his actions.